Review: ASHFALL (2019)

 You have to hand it to the writer/director team of Byung-seo Kim and Hae-jun Lee they certainly know how to create a film with an epic scope.
 Ashfall inflicts earthquakes, tsunamis, and volcanic eruptions on the Korean peninsula, It also pulls in North/South Korean tensions and the North’s nuclear program.
 With the assumption, they have nukes.
 All on top of the usual dramatics, such as the about to retire explosives expert with the pregnant wife.
 It all adds up to a gloriously insane film that mixes Syfy plotting with San Andreas level effects.

-Jo In-Chang (Jung-woo Ha) is a bomb disposal expert approaching retirement.
-His wife (Suzy Bae) is pregnant and he wants to pursue a less risky occupation.
+Jo In-Chang (Jung-woo Ha, The Closet) is a bomb disposal expert approaching retirement.
+His wife (Suzy Bae) is pregnant, and he wants to pursue a less risky occupation.
 His plans are interrupted when Baekdu Mountain erupts with a force that causes massive earthquakes across the entire peninsula.
 The eruptions that will follow could totally obliterate it.

-Professor Kang Bong-Rae (Dong-seok Ma, Train To Busan) published a paper about this very possibility years ago and was laughed at.
+Professor Kang Bong-Rae (Dong-seok Ma, Train To Busan, The Roundup) published a paper about this very possibility years ago and was laughed at.
 Nobody is laughing now.
 However, his plan calls for stealing the North Korean nukes and using them to decompress the volcano’s magma chambers.
-Cue a covert mission across the border that needs to link up with the less than trustworthy double agent Lee Joon-pyeong (Byung-Hun Lee, I Saw The Devil, The The Man Standing Next).
+Cue a covert mission across the border that needs to link up with the less than trustworthy double agent Lee Joon-pyeong (Byung-Hun Lee, I Saw The Devil, The Man Standing Next).

 Ashfall is currently in limited theatrical release from Capelight Pictures.
 A DVD/VOD release is planned for later in the year.